The 5 Most important Camera Settings For Portrait Photography

 RAW files save every single detail when you capture an image, those details help you at the end when you’re editing your images.

-then try to edit both of them in lightroom, you’ll feed the difference.
+Then try to edit both of them in Lightroom, and you’ll be able to see the difference.

 Who doesn’t like to get a creamy bokeh kind of background effect while shooting portraits?